sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ## Training and Evaluation

-If you want to change the parameter, you can change it at `src/config.py`.
+If you want to change default parameters, you can modify them in the module `src/config.py`.

 ### Train
+Please, refer to the following code to train and evaluate the proposed model.
 ```
 cd src
 python train_eval.py
 ```

 ### Pretrained Model
-If you want to evaluate right away without training, download the pre-learning model.
-Download the pretrained model and place it in the directory `src/jobs/`.
+If you want to skip the training process, download the pre-trained model and place it in the directory `src/jobs/`.

 - [Pretrained Model](https://drive.google.com/file/d/1smXP4xpSDYC8cL_bbT9-E2aywROLlC2v/view?usp=sharing)

 ### Evaluation
 `python eval.py`

 ### Fusion Dead Zone Experiment
-If you want to check the results of the 'FDZ' experiment, you can run the file
+If you want to check the results of the 'FDZ' experiments, you can run the file

 `sh FDZ_exp.sh`

 ## Additional Experiments

-*Refer to the paper for the main experiment.*
+*These additional expriments are not handled in the submitted manuscript.*

-### Compare to SOTA RGB-based object detection on KAIST dataset
+### Experimental Results Compare to RGB-based SOTA object detection methods on the KAIST dataset
-Test results on state-of-the-art models of RGB-based pedestrian detection benchmarks on KAIST datasets.
+Test results on state-of-the-art models of RGB-based pedestrian detection benchmarks on the KAIST dataset.
-The result of other studies (e.g. CSP, YOLO v3, YOLO v4, and YOLO-ACN) depending ontrain modality with respect to AP.
+The result of other studies (e.g. CSP, YOLO v3, YOLO v4, and YOLO-ACN) depending on train modality with respect to AP.

 > | Methods | Modality |   AP  |
 > |:-------:|:--------------:|:-----:|